-TCP/IP routing functions by release contains information on the routing functions available on each version and release of the iSeries server so that you know which functions are available for you to use.
+"TCP/IP routing functions by release" on page 2 contains information on the routing functions available on each version and release of the iSeries server so that you know which functions are available for you to use.

-Packet processing shows you how a packet of information is processed by your iSeries server.
+"Packet processing" on page 2 shows you how a packet of information is processed by your iSeries server.

-General routing rules gives you some basic rules for iSeries server routing.
+"General routing rules" on page 4 gives you some basic rules for iSeries server routing.
 You should consider these rules while you are reading the routing methods.